awsdocs/amazon-emr-management-guide/doc_source/emr-studio-configure-workspace.md

 **Note**
 Provisioning a new cluster requires access permissions from your administrator\.

    Choose one of the cluster options for the Workspace and attach the cluster\.
-For more information about provisioning a cluster when you create a Workspace, see [Create a new EMR Cluster for a Workspace](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.
+For more information about provisioning a cluster when you create a Workspace, see [Create a new EMR cluster](emr-studio-create-use-clusters.md#emr-studio-create-cluster)\.

 1. Choose **Create Workspace** in the lower right of the page\.